Comfort food made healthy

 Instead of making a white bechamel sauce, try mixing low fat ricotta or cottage cheese with parmesan cheese, garlic and herbs such as basil or parsley to taste (you may need to add a little water to get the texture right).
 It’s quicker to prepare than a traditional white sauce!

-Add layers of roasted vegetables such as eggplant, capsicum, and courgette to your lasagne.
+Add layers of roasted vegetables such as eggplant, capsicum, and zucchini to your lasagne.

 Cream-free creamy soups